-Acceleration of Vesting upon Termination or Change in Control

-There are no agreements with the Named Executive Officers that provide for an automatic acceleration of vesting of equity awards upon the occurrence of a change in control.
-Under the terms of our equity incentive plans, however, vesting of any outstanding equity awards that are assumed by the acquiring company will accelerate upon an involuntary termination of employment within two years after the date of the change in control - a so-called "double trigger" vesting condition.
+Acceleration of Vesting upon Termination or Change in Control company will accelerate upon an involuntary termination of employment within two years after the date of the change in control - a so-called "double trigger" vesting condition.
 If an equity award is not assumed by the acquiring company, then, under the terms of the plans, vesting will accelerate as part of the change in control transaction.